- A Brief History of the English Language

 How Slang and Regional Dialects Impact Spelling Ability

-Admittedly, some people do indeed say those words listed above as though there were an a rather than an i in the third syllable.
+Admittedly, some people do say the words listed above as though there were an a rather than an i in the third syllable.
 Oftentimes, this comes from a local dialect - the way people from a given region use the language.

 Another portion of blame falls on the growing use of ordinary vocabulary as slang terms.
 This phenomenon has become so prevalent that there is a website which regularly updates their list of words misused as slang.